-(Better Business Bureau – Online Interest-Based Advertising Accountability Program)
+(Online Interest-Based Advertising Accountability Program)

-These laws affect various business activities, including:
+The introduction of these new laws affect various business categories, including:

 - Retarget Marketing